Eta to become tropical storm again and unleash heavy rain, strong winds in Cuba and Florida

-In Guatemala, at least 50 people were reported missing after a landslide buried homes in the community of San Cristobal Verapaz, while roadways elsewhere in the country were blocked or washed out, the Associated Press reported.
+In Guatemala, at least 50 people were reported missing after a landslide buried homes in the community of San Cristobal Verapaz, while roadways elsewhere in the country were blocked or washed out, the AP reported.
 Some residents were unaware of the impending storm, blaming the government for a lack of warning.

 Now a tropical depression, Eta’s structure has been shredded after grinding through Central America.
 It was emerging over the Gulf of Honduras in the western Caribbean on Friday morning, set to redevelop into a tropical storm while passing over toasty ocean waters.
 Cuba, South Florida and parts of the Gulf Coast could be facing a stubbornly long-lived system.